 The following tables summarize range analysis support for Simulink® blocks.
 Each table lists all the blocks in each Simulink library and describes support information for that particular block.
 If the software does not support a given block, where possible, automatic stubbing considers the interface of the unsupported blocks, but not their behavior, during the analysis.
 However, if any of the unsupported blocks affect the simulation outcome, the analysis may achieve only partial results.
 If the analysis cannot use automatic stubbing for a block, the block is marked as "not stubbable".
 For more information, see Automatic Stubbing.

 Not all blocks that are supported for range analysis are supported for fixed-point conversion.
-To check if a block supports fixed-point data types, see Find Blocks That Support Fixed-Point Data Types.
+To check if a block supports fixed-point data types, see Using Blocks that Don't Support Fixed-Point Data Types.

 Simulink Design Verifier supports the Model block with the following limitations.
 The software cannot analyze a model containing one or more Model blocks if: